truenas/documentation/content/en/hub/sharing/iscsi/iscsi-share.md

 ## Using the iSCSI Share on Windows

-Use the following instructions to connect to an iSCSI share from a Windows system.
+Use these instructions to connect to an iSCSI share from a Windows system.

-In order to access the data on the iSCSI share, clients will need to use iSCSI Initiator software.
+To access the data on the iSCSI share, clients will need to use iSCSI Initiator software.
 An iSCSI Initiator client is pre-installed in Windows 7 to 10 Pro, and Windows Server 2008, 2012, and 2019.

-> NOTE: Windows Professional Edition is typically required.
+Windows Professional Edition is usually required.

 First, click the Start Menu and search for the *iSCSI Initiator* application.

 <img src="/images/iSCSI12bWiniSCSIInit.png">
 <br><br>

-First, go to the **Configuration** tab and click **Change** to change the iSCSI initiator to the same name you created earlier.
+Next, go to the **Configuration** tab and click **Change** to change the iSCSI initiator to the same name created earlier.
 Click **OK**.

 <img src="/images/iSCSI12WinInitiator.png">
 <br><br>

-Next, switch to the **Discovery Tab**, click **Discover Portal**, and type in your TrueNAS IP address.
+Next, switch to the **Discovery Tab**, click **Discover Portal**, and type in the TrueNAS IP address.

 * If the port number was changed from the default of *3260*, enter the new port number.

-* If CHAP was set up when creating the iSCSI share, click **Advanced...**, set *Enable CHAP log on*, and enter the initiator name and the same target/secret you set earlier on TrueNAS.
+* If CHAP was set up when creating the iSCSI share, click **Advanced...**, set *Enable CHAP log on*, and enter the initiator name and the same target/secret that was set earlier in TrueNAS.

 Click **OK**.

 <img src="/images/iSCSI13WinPortal.png">
 <br><br>

-Navigate to the **Targets** tab, highlight your iSCSI target, and click **Connect**
+Go to the **Targets** tab, highlight the iSCSI target, and click **Connect**.

 <img src="/images/iSCSI14WinConnect.png">
 <br><br>

-Now that Windows is connected to the iSCSI target it's time to partition the drive.
+After Windows connects to the iSCSI target the drive can be partitioned.

 Search for and open the *Disk Management* app.

 <img src="/images/iSCSI15WinDiskManager.png">
 <br><br>

 Your drive should currently be *unallocated*.
-Right-click the drive and click **New Simple Volume...**
+Right-click the drive and click **New Simple Volume...**.

 <img src="/images/iSCSI16WinNewVol.png">
 <br><br>

-Complete the Wizard to format it and assign it a drive letter and name.
+Complete the Wizard to format the drive and assign a drive letter and name.

 <img src="/images/iSCSI17WinFormPart.png">
 <br><br>

-Finally, go to *This PC* or *My Computer* in File Explorer and your new iSCSI volume should show up under the list of drives.
+Finally, go to *This PC* or *My Computer* in File Explorer and the new iSCSI volume should show up under the list of drives.
 You should now be able to add, delete, and modify files and folders on your iSCSI drive.

 <img src="/images/iSCSI18WinDrives.png">
 <br><br>